Turkey's president calls bombings a terror attack

 A violent year

-Turkey has weathered a string of terrorist attacks over the past year and is still reeling from a bloody and failed attempt at a military coup in July.
+This has been a violent year in Turkey.
+Both ISIS and the Kurdistan Workers Party (PKK) have staged attacks, and the country is still reeling from a bloody and failed attempt at a military coup in July.

 Erdogan declared a state of emergency following the coup attempt and authorities carried out a large number of arrests.